-Split-beam sonar is a type of active sonar that uses sound to explore the composition of our ocean.
+Split-beam (or single-beam) sonar is a type of active sonar that uses sound to explore the composition of our ocean.
 Whether attached to the hull of a ship, a pole mount, an autonomous underwater vehicle, a water column profiling system, or even stationary on the seafloor, this machine works by emitting a single vertical sound pulse called a “ping” at a specific frequency, then listening for the echo’s return.
 This pulse provides information about the biology and geology beneath the sea’s surface.
 While split-beam sonar can be tailored to the expedition goals, lower frequencies are especially useful for detecting anomalies on the seafloor, surveying organisms throughout the water column, and estimating biomass for fisheries.

 Split-beam (or single beam) sonar is composed of two key parts: a transducer, which acts as an underwater speaker that sends and receives sound pulses down through the water column, and a transceiver, or a topside unit that works from the ship to control the settings of the transducer pings and convert the returning raw sound energy into usable data.